 Introduction to the Ösel Nyingtig Program

-In this 3 minute video, Lama Tsultrim Allione and her son Tulku Ösel Dorje introduce the Ösel Nyingtig Path.
+In this 3 minute video, Lama Tsultrim Allione and her son Tulku Ösel Dorje introduce the Ösel Nyingtig Program.
 A longer video may be found below.

 “The blessings of these Treasures are so fresh that the